 Questions about the content of your lecture?
-Contact the Program Chair or your Session Moderator.
-If you need contact information, please email j[email protected].
+Contact your Session Moderator.
+If you need contact information for your moderator, please email j[email protected].

 Questions about recording and uploading your slides/lecture?
 Contact Kim Battle at [email protected].

-All presentation materials (slides, video) must be submitted no later than March 1, 2023 so that the planning team can review your presentation for quality, content, and potential conflicts.
-You may be asked to make edits to your slides – and we need ample time to allow for those changes to be made.
+All presentation materials (slides, video) must be submitted no later than March 22, 2021 so that the planning team can review your presentation for quality, content, and potential conflicts.
+You may be asked to re‐record your presentation or make edits to your slides – and we need ample time to allow for those changes to be made.

 Presentation slides – Please provide your presentation slides (no video/audio) as a PDF file.
 Your slides should be formatted in the 16:9 ratio.
 This version of your presentation will be linked to your lecture title in our Mobile Meeting Guide for registrants to view before, during and after the live meeting day.
 Meeting participants value the slides for quick reference to the content you shared in your lecture.
 Slides developed in PowerPoint, Prezi and Keynote saved as a PDF file will be accepted.

 Please create your slides with the first being the title slide, the second including disclosure of any conflicts of interest and the third listing your lecture objective.